dogdoglization/node-jsso-server/README.md

 ```JavaScript
 jsso.off("notice"); //unlisten to messages with the name "notice"
 ```
-In addition, you can handle the message in the JSSO before the broadcast action, in which the name of the handler function should be aligned to the messages' name.
+In addition, you can process the message in JSSO before broadcasting, in which the name of the handler function should be the same as messages' name.
 For example, we can reuse the function of my.test as the handler like this:
 ```JavaScript
 jsso.broadcast("hello", "user, this is broadcast message");